 But what if two or more billionaires owned the same stock?

 There were 305 trades where there were at least two billionaires that owned the same stock.
 Those trades had a winning percentage of 60.33%.

 And there were 61 trades where at least three billionaires owned the same stock.
 That’s a small number of trades, but the winning percentage wasn’t small.
 Those trades had an outstanding winning percentage of 63.93%!

 One such trade is Apple (AAPL).
-Warren Buffett, David Einhorn, and David Tepper have all owned AAPL for the past 18 months.
+Warren Buffett, David Einhorn, and David Tepper have all owned AAPL for the past 18 months as of June 2018.
 That’s a lot of buying that fueled the stock to new all-time highs and close to the first trillion-dollar valuation.

 Wells Fargo (WFC) was owned by four billionaires, including Buffett, Bruce Berkowitz, John Paulson, and Prem Watsa.

 They got in close to the bottom in 2011 and held for four years as WFC moved from $20 to $50 before stopping out.

 Fundamentals can tell you if a company is a potentially good stock to own.
 TradeStops‘ SSI signals can tell you when it’s the right time to buy fundamentally strong stocks.

 And when two or more billionaires agree on a stock, there’s a good probability that you’ve got good fundamentals on your side.
 Combine that with TradeStops‘ SSI signals and your odds of success look pretty good.